backstage/backstage/docs/features/kubernetes/permission-integration.md

 }
 ```

-\*Note that here we are querying a cluster that has two resouces, a pod and a deployment running
+\*Note that here we are querying a cluster that has two resources, a pod and a deployment running

 ### api/kubernetes/clusters